10-3-pursuit/unit-front-end-web-development/command-line-crud-application/readme.md

 Add an empty array in the `animals.json` file

+Eventually, when you create an animal, it will be stored in this file.

 In the `helpers.js` file, create the same functionality from the previous lesson:

 ```js